 - Pack an emergency kit: having a kit in your vehicle, in the event of an accident or break-down, is an easy way to stay comfy in the cold.
 Blankets, gloves, non-perishable snacks, or whatever else you want to pack can seriously come in handy.

 - While not a necessity, here at Go Nissan we’re a big fan of automatic car starters, saving us from needing to brave the elements to get our vehicles started.

-The service department at any of our three dealerships—Go Nissan North, Go Nissan South, or downtown’s Ericksen Nissan—would be happy to help you out with any of the above, including buying winter tires, or servicing your vehicle.
+The service department at any of our two dealerships—Go Nissan North and Go Nissan South—would be happy to help you out with any of the above, including buying winter tires, or servicing your vehicle.

 How to handle winter conditions